ahl27/ahl27.github.io/_posts/2025-02-17-MetaInterview.md

 - Recruiter reached out, asked for availability for the phone screen on the same day.
 - I scheduled my phone screen for four weeks out to give me time to prepare.
-- About two weeks after the phone screen, I was notified I passed.
+- About two weeks after the phone screen, I was notified that I passed.
 This was over the winter holiday break, so it was likely longer than usual.
-- I gave my availabilty and scheduled my full loop: the first two interviews were 3 weeks from notification, the other three interviews were a week later.
+- I gave my availabilty and scheduled my full loop: the first two interviews were three weeks from notification, and the other three interviews were a week  after that.
 - Got a call from the recruiter that my materials were being submitted to the hiring committee three days after my final interview finished.
 - Received a verbal offer from the recruiter the three days after that, in the morning.